 When you are injured on someone else’s property, whether a business or private home, you may have a claim based on premise liability.

 Sometimes an injury arises due to a defect with the property itself.
 In other cases the injury is the result of a failure to properly maintain the property.
-At M. Blake Heath, Trial Attorney LLC, we can help when you are injured on someone else’s property.
+At Heath Injury Law LLC, we can help when you are injured on someone else’s property.

 What is Premise Liability?